 Once you’ve defined exactly what you want to achieve, you have a better idea of where to deploy company money.
 If a particular campaign or action will help you get to these targets, it deserves financial support.

 If not, you can probably let it go.

 2. Choose your marketing strategy

 Do you want to put your resources into a thriving website and blog?
 Will you pump large sums into LinkedIn and Facebook ads, and focus on optimizing conversions?
-Or do you have a powerful outbound sales machine that needs better collateral to get the job done?
+Or will you focus on building a large email list to send tailored email blasts?